hashicorp/terraform-provider-aws/website/docs/r/api_gateway_usage_plan.html.markdown

 * `api_id` (Required) - API Id of the associated API stage in a usage plan.
 * `stage` (Required) - API stage name of the associated API stage in a usage plan.
+* `throttle` (Optional) - Method-level throttling information for an API stage in a usage plan.

 #### Quota Settings Arguments